Joint Task Force-Bravo arrives for Exercise Mercury

-Joint Task Force-Bravo leadership meets with SENAN Comisionado Edson Castillo and SENAFRONT Comisionado Director Ronald Jaen after arriving for Exercise Mercury at Panama Pacifico International Airport, Panama, Jan.
+Joint Task Force-Bravo Commander Col. John Litchfield and Command Sgt.
+Maj.
+David Moore pose for photo with SENAN Comisionado Edson Castillo and SENAFRONT Comisionado Director Ronald Jaen before Exercise Mercury at Panama Pacifico International Airport, Panama, Jan.
 20, 2021.
 JTF-Bravo’s relationship with Panama is built on a foundation of mutual respect and is inextricably tied to a shared focus on meeting the challenges of tomorrow through cooperation and interoperability.
 (U.S. Air Force photo by Staff Sgt.
 Elijaih Tiggs)

 |Date Taken: